 OWENS, CLAIRE MYERS

 In her writings Claire Owens championed sexual freedom and financial independence for women.
-During the 1940s she wrote a column for Today's Woman magazine dealing with independence issues married women confront.
-In addition to her published work, several novels, short stories, and nonfiction manuscripts are among the holdings of the Owens Collection in the Blagg-Huey Library at Texas Woman's University.
+During the 1940s she wrote a column for Today's Woman magazine dealing with independence issues married women of the day confront.
+In addition to her published work, several novels, short stories, and nonfiction, autobiographical manuscripts are among the holdings in the Owens Collection at the Texas Woman's University Blagg-Huey Library.

 From the age of ten Owens experienced altered states of consciousness which she described in many of her writings.
 In 1949 she underwent a spiritual rebirth she called a "Great Awakening" that changed the focus of her life.
 Awakening To The Good: Psychological Or Religious?
 (1958) and Discovery of the Self (1963) describe the event and struggle to arrive at a scientific explanation for this spiritual state.